cargomedia/cm/README.md

 ```

 Alternatively if you're not using a *persistence* storage adapter, you can implement a custom method `_loadData()` which should return an array of the model's key-value data.
-In this case your setters are responsible for persistence.
+In this case, your setters are responsible for persistence and should invalidate the cache by calling their `_change()` method.

 #### Creating and deleting
-Models with a *persistence* storage adapter can be created by using their setters plus `commit()`:
+Models with a *persistence* storage adapter can be created by using their setters followed by a `commit()`:
 ```php
 	$foo = new Foo();
 	$foo->setFieldA(23);